-Emails were a mixed bag – Ink Drops and my business ones were fine to open earlier and reply to before I went to work, and/or create tasks to do in my lunch break or in the evenings.
+Emails were a mixed bag.
+Ink Drops and my business ones were fine to open earlier and reply to before I went to work.
+I then created tasks to do in my lunch break or in the evenings.
 I felt nicely organised and ready to attack the day.

-My day job emails were less successful this way around – I usually check them at 12ish and 4ish (and am usually in the office between 9ish and 6ish), and have Outlook closed in between.
+My day job emails were less successful this way around.
+I’m generally in the office between 9ish and 6ish.
+I usually check them at 12ish and 4ish and have Outlook closed in between.
 Opening them between 9 and 10, seeing more jobs come in before I had a chance to do some actual work and clear my tasklist made me panicky and stressed before the day had really properly got going.
-So I’ve scrapped that and am back to my usual 12 and 4 routine.
+So I’ve scrapped that and am back to my usual 12 and 4 routines.

 And Instagram?
 That’s always a pleasure, but one I was putting off during the day for no discernible reason.
 I’ve now given myself permission to post whenever I feel like it, and it’s working beautifully 🙂

-I still have mixed feelings about mornings, and I won’t be setting the alarm for 6.03am now the experiment’s over, but I might get up just half an hour earlier than usual, to continue my useful household chores routine…
+I still have mixed feelings about mornings.
+I won’t be setting the alarm for 6.03 am now the experiment’s over.
+But I might get up just half an hour earlier than usual, to continue my useful household chores routine…